 - Health care costs - Improving employee health will also help reduce the health care costs shared by employers who pay a portion of these costs, particularly in the USA.

-Why Air Quality Monitoring Is an Essential Workplace Wellness Strategy
+Why Improving Indoor Air Quality Is an Essential Workplace Wellness Strategy

-Now that we’ve established what workplace wellness programs are and how they benefit both employers and employees, let’s discuss how indoor air quality and air quality monitoring fits into the picture.
+Now that we’ve established what workplace wellness programs are and how they benefit both employers and employees, let’s discuss how indoor air quality fits into the picture.

-Air quality monitoring fits into the environmental support category of employee wellness programs.
+Air quality fits into the environmental support category of employee wellness programs.
 Air quality is one of the most crucial determinants of health, and indoor air quality is often two to five times worse than outdoor air.
-A combination of indoor pollutants, including particulate matter and volatile organic compounds (VOCs), and other factors, like carbon dioxide (CO2) and airborne microorganisms, and have severe impacts on health, lowering cognitive scores, introducing stressors on the body, and promoting sick building syndrome (SBS).
+A combination of indoor pollutants, including particulate matter and volatile organic compounds (VOCs), and other factors, like carbon dioxide (CO2) and airborne microorganisms, have severe impacts on health, lowering cognitive scores, introducing stressors on the body, and promoting sick building syndrome (SBS).

 - Employees are far more productive with better indoor air quality.
 Harvard researchers have even found that indoor air quality improvements can boost productivity by 8%, resulting in a $6,500 increase in productivity per year.

-- Implementing an air quality monitoring system demonstrates to your employees that you value their health and safety, shining a positive light on workplace leadership and encouraging employee retainment.
+- Implementing air quality improvement efforts demonstrates to your employees that you value their health and safety, shining a positive light on workplace leadership and encouraging employee retainment.

 - Improving indoor air quality can help reduce absenteeism.
 Research on the connection between ventilation rates and absenteeism indicates that absenteeism decreases by 1.6% per person per 2 cfm increase in ventilation, and in a study on daycares, each 1 h⁻¹ increase in air exchange rate resulted in a sick leave decrease by 12%.